laminlabs/lamin-blog/docs/vitessce.md

 The Vitessce Python package contains features to view data stored both locally and remotely.
 As Vitessce is a web-based framework, this often entails pointing to data via URL (localhost URLs and absolute URLs to object storage systems, respectively).
 Challenges can arise when using high-performance computing clusters and cloud notebook platforms, necessitating consideration of where each software process is running with respect to the [location of the data](https://python-docs.vitessce.io/data_options.html).
-For examply, if data is stored in a cluster system, the Python kernel process powering Jupyter might be running on a cluster node, while the Jupyter notebook frontend is running on your laptop web browser.
+For example, if data is stored in a cluster system, the Python kernel process powering Jupyter might be running on a cluster node, while the Jupyter notebook frontend is running on your laptop web browser.
 When using Lamin, a Python kernel process may be running on your laptop, while the data is stored in a cloud object storage system, and you aim to view a visualization in your laptop web browser.
 Vitessce contains features that enable interactive visualizations to be accessed even in these more challenging scenarios.

 ### Zarr-based data access

 When data is stored in a Zarr-based format, the Vitessce Jupyter widget can use the Zarr Store interface to perform partial reads (as opposed to relying on HTTP requests).
-This is made possible thanks to the experimental remote procedural call feature of [Anywidget](https://github.com/manzt/anywidget), which Vitessce uses internally when data is specified using `_store`-suffixed parameters (e.g., `adata_store` for [AnnDataWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.AnnDataWrapper)).
+This is made possible thanks to the experimental remote procedure call feature of [Anywidget](https://github.com/manzt/anywidget), which Vitessce uses internally when data is specified using `_store`-suffixed parameters (e.g., `adata_store` for [AnnDataWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.AnnDataWrapper)).

 ### LaminDB artifacts